react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 In our navigator, we can conditionally define appropriate screens.
 For our case, let's say we have 3 screens:

 - `SplashScreen` - This will show a splash or loading screen when we're restoring the token.
-- `SignInScreen` - This is the screen we show if the user isn't signed in already (we couldn't find a token).
+- `SignIn` - This is the screen we show if the user isn't signed in already (we couldn't find a token).
-- `HomeScreen` - This is the screen we show if the user is already signed in.
+- `Home` - This is the screen we show if the user is already signed in.

 So our navigator will look like: